Festival Dates: June 27 - June 30, 2023

 The composition must be for SATB chorus (with or without divisi) and appropriate for high school, collegiate, or professional chorus.
-The work may either be a cappella, with piano accompaniment, or with a solo accompanying instrument.
+The work may either be a cappella, or with piano accompaniment.
 Pieces with English texts are preferred.
 If your piece uses texts in a foreign language, an IPA pronunciation guide must be included with the submission.
 Duration should not exceed 5 minutes.

 What do I get as a Fellow?

 Five 30-minute private Mentoring Sessions (total of 150 minutes) with world-class Composition Faculty (one Zoom session pre-festival, and four in-person sessions at the festival).

 Several In-Depth Seminars.
 Recent topics have included: Publishing in the 21st-Century; Navigating the Composer Career Path(s); How to Approach the Podium: A Discussion of the Composer/Conductor Relationship; 11 Mistakes to Avoid in Your Choral Score; Exploring Composition for Film; Let's Talk About Money; A Music Business Crash Course for Composers; Crossing Genres: Compositional and Communication Techniques for Integrating Different Musical Genres into Classical Compositions; An Exploration of Socially-Relevant Compositional Practices.

 Numerous "Talk Shop" Roundtables led by Composition Faculty and the Artistic Director.

 Q&A Sessions with the Faculty, Artistic Director, and Choral Artists.